 - random selection.

-If you are selected for an audit, an industry advisor will contact you to explain the process and to advise you of the financial information required.
+If you are selected for an audit, a Compliance Auditor will contact you to explain the process and to advise you of the financial information required.

 In accordance with the Workers' Compensation and Rehabilitation Act 2003, WorkCover is authorised to request documents about workers and contracts for the performance of work, and to make copies of those documents.